department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 This script will need to be run against the production database by a member of the platform team and should accomplish the following goals:

-- [ ] Remove the migrate_map entry for the new facility
+- [ ] Remove the migrate_map entry for the old facility
-- [ ] Update the migrate_map entry for the old facility, updating the facility locator api id to the new one (sql command in drush)
+- [ ] Update the migrate_map entry for the new facility, updating the destid1 from the new nid to the old nid (sql command in drush)

 **Paste the script to be run here**